 The other of these is a little more mischievous.
 The second kind of Ghost Spam uses a separate hostname like darodar.com and your GA number to spam your system and your data.
-We’ve developed this post to help you rid yourself of these two types of pesky spam.
+I teamed up with our Google Analytics consultants and developed this post to help you rid yourself of these two types of pesky spam.

 Method 1 - Exclude Campaign Source

 In Google Analytics, you can set a filter to look for all of the campaign sources which may deliver spam traffic to your site.
 We’ve compiled a total list in regex, though your filter can only have 250 characters.
 So, you’ll need several filters to get everything.

 There are other ways to write this that are shorter, but this should be easy for most people non-regex trained to copy and paste:

 Feel free to add others you find to your own list.
 Your filter will look something like this when you enter everything: